BagasA11/GSC-quizHealthEdu-BE/README.md

 Field SESSION_KEY is still not implemented because there is an issue when creating a new session with the gorilla package

 - Release mode
-If you want to deploy your system to an online server, change this section to 'release'.
+If you want to deploy your this project to an online server, change 'GIN_MODE' field to 'release'.

 ```bash
 GIN_MODE=release